hoprnet/ct-research/incentive-app/README.md

 sudo docker start hopr_admin
 ```

-## How to run the ct-dapp in the local development cluster
+## How to run the incentive-app in the local development cluster

 ### Requirements

-To execute the module called "ct" you need to:
+To execute any of the modules you need to:

 1. Setup a virtual environment